orm-fux/ormfux-common-java/ormfux-common-ioc/README.md

 # About

 This is a small library providing some IOC capabilities (i.e. injection).
-Use this when you have a small application, want IOC comfort, but don't use more extensive dependencies like Spring.
+Use this when you have a small application, want IOC comfort, but don't want the large pool of features like they are provided by Spring.

 # Usage